exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Decentralization during anchoring process is built over internal bitcoin multisignature addresses architecture.

-When Exonum network should be anchored, every validator builds an anchoring transaction using [deterministic algorithm](#creating-anchoring-transaction).
-Its results are guaranteed to match for every honest validator.
+When Exonum network should be anchored, every validator builds an anchoring transaction using [deterministic and unequivocal algorithm] (#creating-anchoring-transaction).
+Its results should are guaranteed to match for every legitimate node.
 Such an anchoring transaction spend one or more UTXOs from the current anchoring multisig address.
-Every validator can sign it without regard for other validators as it is allowed by Bitcoin.
+Bitcoin allows different validators sign this transactions separately from each other, thus every validator can sign it without regard for other validators.
 All signatures are published into Exonum blockchain.

 Exonum uses `M-of-N` multisig addresses, where `N` is a number of anchoring validators (`N <= 15` because of bitcoin restrictions) and `M`